Stroke & Vascular Disorders

 • Ischemic stroke |

-Circulatory support systems, such as left ventricular assist device or total artificial heart used during cardiac transplantation, are thrombogenic and may cause cerebral embolism (126).
+Circulatory support during cardiac transplantation is maintained by left ventricular assist device or total artificial heart.
+These devices are thrombogenic and may cause cerebral embolism (159).

 Other embolic sources may persist after cardiac transplant, particularly in the aortic arch and the cervical vessels.
-Neurologic complications in the following weeks to months include opportunistic infections, side effects of immunosuppressants, and post-transplantation lymphoproliferative disorders.
+Neurologic complications occurring weeks to months later include opportunistic infections, side effects of immunosuppressants, and post-transplantation lymphoproliferative disorders.

 Neurologic complications of coronary artery bypass graft surgery.